anishavelayudhan/snake/README.md

 - Devour the apples to increase your score and snake length.
 - ESC key pauses the game for a moment of respite.
 - SPACEBAR to change themes.
-- Beware of collisions with walls or the snake's body, which ends the game.
+- Beware of collisions with the snake's body, which ends the game.
 - Get ready for increased speed as you feast on more apples!
 <br/><br/>